Nashville, Music City

 The Bluebird Café – is one of the "preeminent listening rooms," presenting two shows a night, seven days a week, and featuring acoustic singer-songwriter style music by famous and up-and-coming artists.

-Grand Ole Opry - The Grand Ole Opry is the longest running live radio show in US history.
-The show has always been focused on country music, but these days it's not just about the big stars that come to town every week - there are also tours of backstage parts of the Opry building, which includes an immersive theater experience starring Garth Brooks and Trisha Yearwood where you get to sit in their dressing room while they talk about their careers together.
-You can take a guided backstage tour or see a live show at one of three venues-the Ryman Auditorium, the 1894 Opera House, or General Jackson Showboat.
+The Grand Ole Opry is the longest-running live radio show in U.S. history.
+The show has always been focused on country music, but these days, it's not just about the big stars that come to town every week - there are also tours of backstage parts of the Opry building, which includes an immersive theatre experience starring Garth Brooks and Trisha Yearwood where you get to sit in their dressing room while they talk about their careers together.
+You can take a guided backstage tour or see a live show at Ryman Auditorium, the 1894 Opera House, or General Jackson Showboat.

-RCA Studio B - The studio was built in 1957 to serve as the headquarters for the Grand Ole Opry, and it would go on to become one of Nashville's most iconic landmarks.
-It served as a venue to many well-known country artists like Elvis Presley, Dolly Parton, Willie Nelson, Eddy Arnold, Waylon Jennings, The Everly Brothers and Floyd Cramer.
+The studio was built in 1957 to serve as the headquarters for the Grand Ole Opry, and it would become one of Nashville's most iconic landmarks.
+It was a venue for many well-known country artists, including Elvis Presley, Dolly Parton, Willie Nelson, Eddy Arnold, Waylon Jennings, The Everly Brothers, and Floyd Cramer.

-Ryman Auditorium - Since the day it opened its doors, the Ryman has been home to high-caliber performances.
-The Grand Ole Opry was hosted here for more than three decades, and visitors can still see the shows being filmed live today.
-It's also a great place to learn about country music history in general with interesting exhibits that cover everything from Elvis Presley to Dolly Parton.
+Since its doors opened, the Ryman has hosted high-calibre performances.
+For over three decades, the Grand Ole Opry has hosted here, and visitors can still see the shows being filmed live today.
+The Ryman is also a great place to learn about country music history, with interesting exhibits covering everything from Elvis Presley to Dolly Parton.

-The Hermitage - The home of President Andrew Jackson, a National Historic Landmark with over 30 historic buildings over 1,120 acres, is one of the most visited presidential homes in the US.
-Self-guided and interpreter-led tours are available.
+The home of President Andrew Jackson, a National Historic Landmark with over 30 historic buildings over 1,120 acres, is one of the most visited presidential homes in the U.S. Self-guided and interpreter-led tours are available.

-Belle Meade Plantation - Belle Meade is the oldest plantation in Tennessee.
-It was established by William Giles Harding on September 10, 1807.
+Belle Meade is the oldest plantation in Tennessee.
+William Giles Harding established it on September 10, 1807.
 The original log cabin was replaced with a mansion house constructed of native limestone hauled from White's Creek in Rutherford County and completed around 1822.
-Belle Meade offers tours so visitors can explore this fascinating part of our country's history and enjoy the beautiful grounds that includes 250 acres of horse property - one of the largest thoroughbred farms in the South!
+Belle Meade offers tours so visitors can explore this fascinating part of our country's history and enjoy the beautiful grounds, including 250 acres of horse property - one of the largest thoroughbred farms in the South!

-The Parthenon - Nashville is also known as the "Athens of the South" reinforced by the Parthenon, a full-scale replica of the one found in Athens.
-Although Nashville's Parthenon was was built for the Tennessee Centennial Exposition in 1897 –and has since become a beloved attraction, housing models of the statues found in the original structure as well as an impressive art collection.
+Nashville is also known as the "Athens of the South" reinforced by the Parthenon, a full-scale replica of the one found in Athens.
+Nashville's Parthenon was built for the Tennessee Centennial Exposition in 1897 and has since become a beloved attraction, housing models of the statues found in the original structure and an impressive art collection.

 Where to stay in Nashville